drorbiran/remx-reddit/README.md

 # Remx Reddit

-## An example project for learning remx react-native-navigation and react-native-ui-lib
+## An example project for learning remx combined with react-native-navigation and react-native-ui-lib

 ### TBD